© 2023 CIRANO. All rights reserved.

 Yoshua Bengio also received the Killam Prize, which recognize the career achievements of eminent Canadian scholars and scientists actively engaged in research, whether in industry, government agencies or universities.
 The Canada Council for the Arts awards 5 Killam Prizes of $100,000 each year (1 prize in each of the fields of humanities, social sciences, natural sciences, health sciences, engineering).

-A former CIRANO Fellow, Yoshua Bengio has been a professor in the Department of Computer Science and Operational Research at the Université de Montréal since 1993.
+A former CIRANO Fellow, Yoshua Bengio has been Professor in the Department of Computer Science and Operational Research at the Université de Montréal since 1993.
 He holds the Canada Research Chair in Statistical Learning Algorithms and is the founder and scientific director of Mila – Quebec Artificial Intelligence Institute.
 In 2017, he was awarded the Prix Marie-Victorin, the Quebec government’s top honour for outstanding achievement in pure and applied science.